Prices climbed 6.2 percent in October compared to last year, the largest increase in 30 years, as inflation strains economy

 Measures for airline fares and alcoholic beverages were among the few to decline month to month.

-The latest snapshot of higher prices comes as the Biden administration and Federal Reserve officials are grappling with how long high inflation will last, and whether higher prices are bleeding into other parts of the economy, such as rent prices, and sectors that haven’t been as directly affected by the public health crisis.
+The latest snapshot of higher prices comes as the Biden administration and Federal Reserve officials have been grappling with how long high inflation will last, and whether higher prices bleed into other parts of the economy, which hadn’t been as directly affected by the public health crisis.

-Rising prices for used cars and trucks, for example, have taken up the bulk of inflation measures over much of the year.
-But in September, the indexes for food and shelter together contributed more than half of the monthly seasonally adjusted increase for the items tracked by the BLS.

-Officials at the Fed and the White House still expect inflation will be “transitory,” meaning it won’t become a permanent feature of the economy.
+Officials at the Fed and the White House have maintained inflation will be “transitory,” meaning they believe it won’t become a permanent feature of the economy.
 They argue that the price increases are driven by supply chain backlogs that have constrained auto manufacturing, housing construction and food production alike.
 Inflation won’t come down to more sustainable levels, they argue, until those supply chains have time to clear.

 But it’s unclear when that will happen, especially given how vulnerable the economy remains to the pandemic and waves of the virus.
 At a news conference last week, Fed Chair Jerome H. Powell said “the level of inflation we have right now is not at all consistent with price stability.”

 Some economists are also concerned that while wages are climbing, they aren’t growing enough to compensate for inflation and the rising cost of living, at least in the short term.
+And many of the daily items that some households must budget for, keep getting more expensive.
+Bacon is up 20 percent compared to last year.
+Eggs are up nearly 12 percent, and chicken up is up almost 9 percent.
+Rent is also creeping up, with costs rising 0.4 percent in October compared to September.

+Powell has pledged the Fed will do what it can to prevent these increases from becoming more permanent.

 “People who are living paycheck to paycheck or seeing higher grocery costs, higher gasoline costs, when the winter comes, higher heating costs for their homes — we understand completely what they’re going through,” Powell said last week.
 “We will use our tools over time to make sure that that doesn’t become a permanent feature of life.”

 The Fed’s main tool for combating inflation is interest rates, which it can raise or lower depending on what’s happening in the economy.
 Fed leaders have pledged not to raise interest rates until the labor market is fully healed.

-Powell said it was “within the realm of possibility” that the economy could reach maximum employment by the second half of 2022, and the markets are predicting a rate hike next year.
-For now, Federal Reserve officials are starting to unwind the pandemic-era stimulus by scaling back the vast asset-purchase program.
+However, the rise in household goods is eroding wage gains each month.
+Households feeling the strain now could increasingly begin to believe that inflation will stick around longer and change their spending behavior, which could make inflation a self-perpetuating cycle, lasting longer.

 Republicans, meanwhile, argue that the Fed should be doing more now to combat inflation.
 They say the Fed risks being behind the curve if inflation turns out to be much more permanent than Powell and others believe.